GalKlo/Life_Expectancy/README.md

 - 95 countries (63.33%) did not have complete ‘Year’ information the data was averaged out by years.
 - Data frame that contains information by country with averaged information across the analyzed years has 246 countries.

+### Assumptions
+1. Data is normally distributed
+2. Data is independent
+3. Data is homogenous (The standard deviations are roughly equal)

 ## Analysis Results

 Throughout the anaylsis linear regression analysis, correlation analysis, independent sample t-test were used to check statistical significance: